polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ## Summary

-We propose a family of host functions for Polkadot runtimes that provide native execution for selected operations upon elliptic curve.
+We propose a family of host functions for Polkadot runtimes that provide native execution for selected operations upon elliptic curves.

 In this RFC, we select 2-4 operations per curve that cover the vast majority of the running time for almost all verifier algorithms in elliptic curve cryptography, while only requiring a small number of hostcall invocations.
-We do not provide either field arithmetic or complete cryptographic protocols here, because they would require too many host call invocations or too much host call maintanance, respectively.
+We do not provide either field arithmetic or complete cryptographic protocols here, because they would require too many host call invocations or too much host call maintenance, respectively.

 The proposal covers the following elliptic curves:
 - **BLS12-381**: Pairing-friendly curve widely used for BLS signatures and zkSNARKs